deepmodeling/deepmd-kit/doc/model/train-fitting-dos.md

 ::::

-if `dp test -d ${output_prefix} -a` is specified, the predicted DOS and atomic DOS for each frame is output in the working directory
+if `dp test -d ${output_prefix} -a` is specified, the predicted DOS and atomic DOS for each frame are output in the working directory

 ```
 ${output_prefix}.ados.out.0   ${output_prefix}.ados.out.1  ${output_prefix}.ados.out.2  ${output_prefix}.ados.out.3